Find Grad Schools

 38 Yearly Graduations

 University of California - Berkeley is the 3rd most popular school in the nation for students seeking a doctor's degree in econometrics and quantitative economics.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 38 people received their doctor's degree in econometrics and quantitative economics from UC Berkeley.
-Around 6% of these students were from an underrepresented racial-ethnic group, and 30% were women.
+About 37% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #4